timothydillan/turnaround-battle-game/README.md

 5. Nguyen Tien Vu
 6. Nguyen Trung Hieu

-If you download/is copying this project, pelase contact us, lol.
+If you downloaded or is copying this project, pelase contact us, lol.